mikerockett/weasyprint/UPGRADING.md

 **Impact-level:** High

 Version 11 refactors the package to be framework-agnostic.
 The package has been renamed to **WeasyPrint for PHP**, and core classes have been moved and renamed.

+### New namespace for Laravel

-Laravel-specific features remain supported but are now organised under the `Integration\Laravel` namespace.
+Laravel-specific features remain supported, but are now organised under the `Integration\Laravel` namespace.

-### Class Renames

-Update all imports to use the new class names:
+You'll need to update all imports to use the new class names:

 ```diff
 -- use WeasyPrint\Facade;